aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/basic-image-operations/simple-resizing/_index.md

 A **java image manipulation library** is a set of Java APIs that let you programmatically edit raster graphics—resizing, cropping, format conversion, and layer handling—without external tools.
 Aspose.PSD provides these capabilities for PSD and many other formats, exposing a clean object‑oriented API for developers.

-## Why Use Aspose.PSD for Simple Resizing?
+## Why use Aspose.PSD for simple resizing?

 Aspose.PSD delivers **performance‑optimized** algorithms that can process files with 500+ layers in under a second on a typical server, and it works entirely in Java—no native DLLs or external binaries.
 The library supports **30+ image formats** (including PSD, JPEG, PNG, TIFF, BMP, GIF) and can handle files larger than 200 MB without loading the whole document into memory, making it ideal for high‑throughput server‑side pipelines.